badeadan/starlingx-installer/README.md

 CLI using binaries provided for each setup type: `aiosx`, `aiodx`, `standard`, `storage`.

-Each binary has a large set of command line options to fine tune VirtualBox VMs and the installed StarlingX.
+Each binary has a large set of command line options to fine tune VirtualBox or Libvirt VMs and the installed StarlingX.
 All of them have default values so user can run the commands without providing any option.

 As with the web server, the result is an archive containing installer scripts.
 This enables scenarios like:
 - local deployment of install scripts from local factory:

-      ./aiosx | tar -C /path/to/vbox/workspace -x
+      ./aiosx | tar -C /path/to/lab/workspace -x

  - remote deployment of install scripts from local factory:

-      ./aiosx | ssh user@vbox-machine tar -C /path/to/vbox/workspace -x
+      ./aiosx | ssh user@lab-machine tar -C /path/to/lab/workspace -x

 - local deployment of install scripts from remote factory:

-      ssh user@installer-factory /path/to/aiosx | tar -C /path/to/vbox/workspace -x
+      ssh user@installer-factory /path/to/aiosx | tar -C /path/to/lab/workspace -x

 The generated archive contains:
-- `vbox-setup.sh`: create VirtualBox VMs
+- `setup.sh`: create VirtualBox or LibVirt VMs
 - `prepare-bootimage.sh`: prepare StarlingX ISO for automatic install
 - `install.sh`: automatic installer
 - `vmctl.sh`: snapshot/restore the entire lab

-In order to patch the StarlingX ISO the following utilities need to be available before running the VirtualBox setup script:
+In order to patch the StarlingX ISO the following utilities need to be available before running the VM setup script:

     fuseiso rsync fusermount mkisofs